scarsty/mlcc/readme.md

 ...
 }
 ```
-or a command line mixing backslash and quote cannot be prase right on Windows.
+or a command line mixing backslash and quote cannot be parse right on Windows.
 For an example:
 ```shell
 something.exe --path "C:\Windows\system32\" --other-option values
 ```